SM-65F Atlas: 1965-

 On January 8, 1965, the final Atlas ICBM test, Missile 106F, successfully launched from 576-G. That year, the Atlas was retired from service as an ICBM and remaining missiles used for suborbital and orbital launches over the next few decades.
 This included tests of ABRES, RMP, and BMRS reentry vehicles at Vandenberg.
 The OSTF silos were converted into dedicated launch pads for these and Nike/Zeus target missile testing (the latter were never launched with Atlas Fs).
 Sixty-five such tests took place between 1965 and 1974, roughly half of which used Atlas Fs.
 Some had a Trident solid upper stage and there were several failures, the most notable being a 1967 test where the Atlas's RSO charges were ignited by static electricity at RV separation, after which cork insulation was added to the RV to prevent a recurrence of this failure mode.

-There were two major failures during the 20 years as a satellite launcher.
-One was an attempted launch of an unknown military test payload in April 1975 on Atlas 71F.
-A glob of LOX/kerosene gel fell into the flame pit at ignition, exploded, and damaged the Atlas's sustainer engine.
+There were two major failures during its 20 years as a satellite launcher.
+One was an attempted launch of the Radiometer 20 military test payload on April 12, 1975 on Atlas 71F.
+A glob of gelled LOX and kerosene fell into the flame pit at ignition, exploded, and damaged the Atlas's sustainer engine.
 The launch vehicle continued to operate for over two minutes, but the sustainer and verniers eventually shut down and the range safety destruct command was issued at T+303 seconds.
 Since the LOX gel explosion also damaged wiring in the base of the booster, the telemetry system lost power and no data was returned during launch, making it difficult to determine the exact cause of the engine failure.
 It was believed that damage to a piece of plumbing was the most likely explanation.

 The other was a launch of a NOAA weather satellite on May 29, 1980 using Atlas 19F.
 Performance appeared normal until booster jettison when the trajectory was discovered to be off-course.
 The sustainer engine kept burning 50 seconds past its normal cutoff time.
 When the satellite finally separated, it was inserted into a useless elliptical orbit.